BFFs are awesome.

 Here’s all the gossip (and the truth in it):

 Peptides are proteins made up of amino acids, the building blocks of life.
 Some of these peptides have an affinity for the metal copper.
 When they meet, they hug and bind to each other really tightly.

 That’s when peptides and copper become one: a copper peptide.

 It can happen naturally in the body.
-Copper peptides are present in trace amounts in saliva, blood plasma, and even urine (eww, I know, but it’s true).
+Copper peptides are present in trace amounts in saliva, blood plasma, and even urine (eww, I know).

 Or it can happen in a lab.
 A scientist mixes amino acids with a solution that contains copper and a copper peptide comes out.

 P.S.
 In case you were wondering, the copper peptides found in our skincare products come from a lab.

 Are Copper Peptides A Powerful Weapon Against Premature Aging?

 Science says copper peptides can increase the production of collagen, the substance that keeps skin firm.
 The more skin makes, the less likely it is to sag and wrinkle.